ArkEcosystemArchive/docs-legacy/docs/guidebook/core/cli.md

 This will bring up an interative UI which will ask a few questions to help you with the setup process.

 > Once you have published the configuration you can start using the CLI.
 It will automatically detect which network you have configured.

+## Troubleshooting

+If you are receiving a message to the effect of `ark command not found` your bash environment most likely doesn't have the yarn bin path registred.
+Execute the following command to resolve the issue.

+`echo 'export PATH=$(yarn global bin):$PATH' >> ~/.bashrc && source ~/.bashrc`

+> If you are using a shell other then the default bash, like zsh, you will need to replace `~/.bashrc` with `~/.zshrc`.

 ## Available Commands